calvinrewindx/rewindx-landing/content/Rewind_X_Lightpaper_PUBLIC_v1.2.md

 ### Time-Bounded Windows

 Reversibility is strictly limited.
 The standard window is 24 hours; NFT tier holders can extend up to 48 hours.
+For faster workflows, windows can also be configured in minutes, with a minimum of 5 minutes.

-Once the window expires, the transfer becomes claimable; the recipient must finalize to receive funds.
+The sender's selected window defines the guaranteed period during which a rewind can be executed.
+For safety, settlement may finalize shortly after the selected window due to deterministic hold and finality buffers that prevent race conditions and flash-style abuse.
+Once this deterministic boundary is reached, the transfer becomes claimable; the recipient must finalize to receive funds.
 After expiry, the transfer is irreversible; claim only releases funds.
 This bounded approach preserves blockchain's finality guarantee while providing a safety buffer.

 ### Trust-Minimized Controls